Woodrow Chambliss

-Woodrow Lewis Chambliss (October 14, 1914 – January 8, 1981) was an American character actor who appeared in both feature films and television.
+Lewis Woodrow Chambliss (October 14, 1914 – January 8, 1981) was an American character actor who appeared in both feature films and television.
 He is perhaps best known for his appearances as several characters in the TV hit Gunsmoke, where he eventually settled into the recurring role of storekeeper Mr. Lathrop.

 Early life

-Chambliss was born on October 14, 1914, in North Texas.
-He was the son of Lorenzo Dow “L.D.” and Lucinda Mae (Thornton) Chambliss, who had a farm outside Brownfield, Texas.
-He attended public schools in Brownsville and Baylor University, where his first contact with drama occurred as a prompter with the Baylor Little Theater.
+Chambliss was born on October 14, 1914, in Bowie, Texas.
+He was the son of Lorenzo Dow “L.D.” and Lucinda “Lula Mae” Mae (Thornton) Chambliss, who had a farm outside Brownfield, Texas.
+He attended public schools in Brownfield and Baylor University, where his first contact with drama occurred as a prompter with the Baylor Little Theater.
 Intending to be a lawyer, Chambliss attended Baylor's law school, but a dramatics teacher at the university influenced him to change his major to theater arts.